 You want to automate something in your business.
-The first question is obvious: what’s this going to cost?
+Your first question is obvious: what’s this going to cost?

 | Project Type | Build Cost | Timeline | Example |